 Delivery cannot decide for itself that you do not pass + any complex arguments, and so does not delete the complex number functions.
 You can tell Delivery to do so explicitly, by passing :keep-complex-numbers nil to deliver.
-(See :keep-complex-numbers nil to deliver.
-(See :keep-complex-numbers nil to deliver.)
+(See :keep-complex-numbers for a discussion of this keyword.)